zephyrproject-rtos/zephyr/doc/getting_started/installation_linux.rst

       $ chmod +x zephyr-sdk-<version>-setup.run
       $ ./zephyr-sdk-<version>-setup.run

-   There is no need for `sudo` if the SDK is installed in the current user's home directory.
+   There is no need to use ``sudo`` if the SDK is installed in the current user's home directory.

 #.
 Follow the installation instructions on the screen.
 The